Sony a6000: The Best-Selling Mirrorless Camera of All Time [Review]

 All three have the same 24.3 megapixel APS-C sensor with BIONZ X™ image processing.
-With an MSRP of $1,399 (body only), the Sony a6500 introduces a front-end LSI chip to the skeleton of the a6000.
+With a price of from $1,198.00 (body only), the Sony a6500 introduces a front-end LSI chip to the skeleton of the a6000.
 This does two things: it increases the buffering capacity, or the number of images the camera can hold in memory before transferring to the SD card.
 And the chip improves the overall image quality by reducing noise artifacts.

-The Sony a6300 has an MSRP of $899 for the body only and $999 with kit lens.
+The Sony a6300 has a price of from $748.00 for the body only and from $748.00 with kit lens.
 It does not have an LSI chip, but shares most of what the a6500 has to offer.
-The a6300 and a6500 both have an upgraded magnesium alloy body for corrosion resistance and increased toughness.
+The Sony a6300 and a6500 both have an upgraded magnesium alloy body for corrosion resistance and increased toughness.
 In addition, they offer an astounding 425-point hybrid AF sensor over the 179-point of the a6000.
 With these extra features comes extra weight as both cameras weigh more than the a6000 but are both still lighter than most DSLRs.